AbishekAsir/Sentiment-analysis-with-Twitter-API/README.md

 # Sentiment-analysis-with-Twitter-API

-This project is combination of several Libraries in python with the NPL
+This project is a combination of several Libraries in python with the NPL

 #### -- Project Status: [Completed]